 2.4 “Feel” Checks During Long Holds

-Static photos and quick positions matter, yet support problems often show up after longer holds.
-For that reason, each tester spends extended periods in their main sleep positions.
+Static photos help, but some support problems do not show up right away.
+That is why each tester also spends extended time in their main positions.

 During those holds, we track: